pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/b_create-point-cloud.rst.txt

     # Define some helpers - ignore these and use your own data if you like!
     def generate_points(subset=0.02):
-        """A helper to make a 3D NumPy array of points (n_points by 3)""" dataset = examples.download_lidar()
+        """A helper to make a 3D NumPy array of points (n_points by 3).""" dataset = examples.download_lidar()
         ids = np.random.randint(low=0, high=dataset.n_points - 1, size=int(dataset.n_points * subset))
         return dataset.points[ids]

     points = generate_points()
-    # Print first 5 rows to prove its a numpy array (n_points by 3)
+    # Output the first 5 rows to prove it's a numpy array (n_points by 3)
-    # Columns are (X Y Z)
+    # Columns are (X, Y, Z)
     points[0:5, :]

 ..
-GENERATED FROM PYTHON SOURCE LINES 36-38
+GENERATED FROM PYTHON SOURCE LINES 39-41

-Now that you have a NumPy array of points/vertices either from our sample data or your own project, creating a PyVista mesh of those points:
+Now that you have a NumPy array of points/vertices either from our sample data or your own project, create a PyVista mesh using those points.

 ..
-GENERATED FROM PYTHON SOURCE LINES 38-42
+GENERATED FROM PYTHON SOURCE LINES 41-45

 .. code-block:: default